jdittrich/userNeedResearchBook/text/03_dataGathering.md

 * A participant code like P1 for the first, P2 for the second participant, etcetera.
 This way you can later trace back which data belongs together.
 * The name of the project and the date.
 In your next or even a parallel project, you may have another “first” participant, and you don’t want to mix them up.
 * The filenames (or the names of the folders they are in) should carry the participant code, project name and possibly the method too, which may lead to lengthy filenames like: LearnCooking_P3_diagram_shopping.png—“LearnCooking” being the project name, “P1” is the participant code, “diagram” is the method and “shopping” (by a client of a design) is the topic which is covered in the diagram.
 * You should look for possible interconnections between different kinds of data.
-Maybe the participant mentioned his messy kitchen and you have a photo of it?
+Maybe the participant mentioned his “messy” kitchen and you have a photo of it?
 Add a line in your transcript, referring to the photo.
 Or the participant talks about the problems of sending data to the print shop and the printing process was part of a workflow diagram you both created?
 Write a brief line in your notes and the diagram to connect both.

 If you take these steps you can still match project and participants later, so you don’t lose time or data because of some tangle.